anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

         { "description" : [ "my content includes a trailing CRLF" ] } ] }

-### No Server Support for exts_list Parameter
+### No Server Support for "exts" Extension

-In this example, only the client supports the "exts_list" parameter, along with a fictional extension of "foo" by both.
+In this example, only the client supports the "exts" extension, along with a fictional extension of "foo" by both.

 Client Request: